Indiana Jones and the Dial of Destiny: Development

-In October 2012, The Walt Disney Company acquired Lucasfilm, giving the parent company ownership rights to the Indiana Jones intellectual property.
-In December 2013, Walt Disney Studios purchased the distribution and marketing rights to future Indiana Jones films from Paramount Pictures, with Paramount receiving financial participation compensation for all future films.
-With the 2012 sale, Lucas passed Indiana Jones 5 to new Lucasfilm president Kathleen Kennedy.
+In October 2012, The Walt Disney Company acquired Lucasfilm, giving Disney ownership rights to the Indiana Jones intellectual property.
+In December 2013, The Walt Disney Studios purchased the distribution and marketing rights to future Indiana Jones films from Paramount, with Paramount retaining the distribution rights to the first four films and receiving "financial participation" for any additional films as well as an "in association with" credit in the film's billing.
+The fifth film would become the first in the series to be co-produced by Walt Disney Pictures and Lucasfilm.
+With the 2012 acquisition, Lucas passed Indiana Jones 5 to new Lucasfilm president Kathleen Kennedy.
 Lucasfilm planned to focus on the Star Wars franchise before working on a fifth Indiana Jones film.

 In May 2015, Kennedy confirmed that Lucasfilm would eventually make another Indiana Jones film.
 Kingdom of the Crystal Skull ended positively for Indiana Jones, with his marriage to Marion Ravenwood.
 However, Ford did not necessarily view the film as a definitive ending for Jones, wishing to make one more film that could expand the character and conclude his journey.
-According to Kennedy, "we all felt that if we could conclude the series with one more movie, give the fact that Harrison was so excited to try to do another one, we should do it".
+Ford felt that Crystal Skull "ended in kind of a suspended animation.
+There was not a real strong feeling of the conclusion or the closure that I always hoped for".
+According to Kennedy, "we all felt that if we could conclude the series with one more movie, given the fact that Harrison was so excited to try to do another one, we should do it".
 Kennedy, Spielberg and Ford had discussed a couple of story ideas by the end of 2015.